 We also have an autonomic disorders research program and laboratory.
 Our team has made a number of discoveries that have shaped our understanding of autonomic disorders, allowing us to bring new treatment options to people living with this condition.

-We focus on the treatment of autonomic dysfunction as the result of hereditary diseases, such as hereditary sensory and autonomic neuropathies, and neurodegenerative conditions, such as multiple system atrophy, Parkinson’s disease, or neuropathies.
+We focus on the treatment of autonomic dysfunction as the result of hereditary diseases, such as familial dysautonomia and hereditary sensory and autonomic neuropathies, and neurodegenerative conditions, such as multiple system atrophy, Parkinson’s disease, or neuropathies.

 If you fit this description, you may be evaluated at our outpatient clinic.
 Please ask your primary care physician to send you a referral letter, as well as your blood pressure readings and heart rate, measured while lying down and then standing.
 You must also complete our assessment forms regarding your symptoms and medical history that are sent to you upon contacting us.